openshift/openshift-ansible/playbooks/openstack/README.md

 * `python-openstackclient`
 * `python-heatclient`

+There are a few OS-specific instructions:

-**Note**: If you're using RHEL images, the `rhel-7-server-openstack-10-rpms` repository is required in order to install these openstack clients.
+* RHEL: The `rhel-7-server-openstack-10-rpms` repository is required in order to install these openstack clients.
+* CentOS: Run `yum install -y centos-release-openstack-pike`

-Clone the [openshift-ansible][openshift-ansible] repository:
+Once the dependencies are installed, clone the [openshift-ansible][openshift-ansible]
+repository:

 ```
 $ git clone https://github.com/openshift/openshift-ansible